Qumulo/docs/_includes/content-reuse/shift-view-status-stop-repeat-copy-job-delete-relationship.md

 ### Stopping a Copy Job in Progress
-To stop a copy job already in progress, run the {% include qq.html command="replication_abort_object_relationship" %} command and use the `--id` flag to specify the Shift relationship ID.
+To stop a copy job already in progress, run the {% include qq.html command="replication_abort_object_replication" %} command and use the `--id` flag to specify the Shift relationship ID.

 ### Repeating a Completed Copy Job
 To repeat a completed copy job, run the {% include qq.html command="replication_start_object_relationship" %} command and use the `--id` flag to specify the Shift relationship ID.